1965 - 1966 - 1967

 Note that the fact that the original shown here has no blue margin at the top needn't be a reliable criterion for distinguishing it from the counterfeit!
 The picture on the cover front (including the spines) is also a paper sheet glued to the cardboard cover.
 And this paper sheet has a "mono margin" at the bottom and a "stereo margin" at the top.
 This allowed Deram to use the same sheet for both the mono and the stereo copies (a common practice at the time).
 Sometimes the front sheet was fixed a bit closer to the top (yielding a mono cover) and sometimes closer to the bottom (yielding a stereo cover).
 The inappropriate audio mode was then covered on the back of the cover by means of the back paper sheet.
 So there might be a large variety of the widths of the top and bottom margins.

 The labels of the original and the counterfeit are also slightly different.
-The lighter colour of the label of the counterfeit can only be recognised by direct comparison, but the counterfeit hasn't got the groove pressed into the label close to the outer margin.
+The lighter colour of the labels of the counterfeit can only be recognised by direct comparison, but the counterfeit hasn't got the groove pressed into the labels close to the outer margin.
 Instead, it has a groove near the centre hole.

 A final criterion of distinction is the matrix: the original has "Bell Sound" scratched into the dead wax, the counterfeit hasn't.